 You will rearrange that date of your spin class and find a different date to put it on the calendar, but you only want to do that for necessary, external life events.
 Hitting the snooze button because you woke up too tired isn’t a good excuse.

-If you can stick to 30 days of this plan, it should feel more like a habit going forward as you reap the benefits of having more energy.
+If you can stick to 30 days of this plan, it should feel more like a habit going forward as you reap the benefits of having more energy and track your progress over time.

 4. Integrate Some Mini-Movement Into Your Day

 If you go into work and sit at a desk most of the day, it will feel good to get out and move your muscles afterward.
-But sometimes, it seems difficult to get out of that sedentary rut.
+But sometimes, it seems difficult to get out of that sedentary rut and start an exercise routine.

 One solution is staying in touch with your body all throughout the day.
 Set a few timers on your phone during the day, and when they go off, take a few minutes to do different physical movements.